ruancomelli/bevy-snake/README.md

 Some differences from the tutorial:

 - I used the latest version of Bevy (0.15.3 at the time of writing)
-- I separated game functionality into Bevy plugins
+- I split the game functionality into multiple Bevy plugins
 - I addressed a couple of bugs mentioned in the tutorial
 - I decided to go for a warping border instead of a wall
 - I added [a quit plugin](src/plugins/quit.rs) to support multiple key bindings to exit a bevy game.
 This plugin is adapted from [Joan Antoni's `bevy_quit`](https://github.com/joanantonio/bevy_quit) to work with the latest version of Bevy.